 In order to comply with the CG Code, the Board revised the terms of reference of the Audit Committee on 31 December 2018.
-During the Year, the Audit Committee comprised three INEDs, namely, Mr. To Chun Kei (chairman of the Audit Committee), Mr. Liu Jingwei and Mr. Zheng Yanqing.
-During the Year, the number of members of the Audit Committee is three, the Company has complied with Rule 3.21 of the Listing Rules.
+As at the date of this report, the Audit Committee comprised three INEDs, namely, Mr. To Chun Kei (chairman of the Audit Committee), Mr. Weng Huaren and Mr. Kam, Eddie Shing Cheuk.
+As at the date of this report, the number of members of the Audit Committee is three, the Company has complied with Rule 3.21 of the Listing Rules.
 The Audit Committee is chaired by an INED with appropriate professional qualifications or accounting or related financial management expertise.